 The Salomon Exit Peak Mid 2 GTX is sturdier, stronger, and built like a truck, while some of the competition more resembles a golf cart.
 We loved this shoe for longer treks with heavier packs, and were blown away with the water resistance and the support of the shoe.
-However, if you are looking for a lighter shoe, this may not be your best option; instead take a look at the North Face Hedgehog or the Keen Ambler.
+However, if you are looking for a lighter shoe, this may not be your best option; instead take a look at the Keen Ambler.

 — Tommy Penick

 Compare this product side-by-side to top competitors >